Tim Nilsen

-Tim André Nilsen (born 7 October 1992) is a Norwegian footballer who plays as a striker.
+Tim André Nilsen (born 7 October 1992) is a Norwegian footballer who plays as a striker for Norwegian Third Division side Fana IL.
 He has previously played for Nest-Sotra, Sogndal, Mjøndalen, Fredrikstad, Ljungskile, FC Khimki, Fana and Derry City.

 Career

 Nilsen was born in Bergen and he started his career with Fyllingen in 2011.

 Nilsen joined Sogndal in 2014.
-He made his debut for Sogndal in a 3-0 defeat against Stabæk.
+He made his debut for Sogndal in a 3–0 defeat against Stabæk.